 Many students pursue careers in government, non-governmental organizations, and business or go on to graduate school in law, business or academic Ph.D. programs.

-The Division supports undergraduate research through the International Relations Summer Research College where students have the opportunity to work closely with faculty on current research projects.
+Undergraduate research is supported through the International Relations Summer Research College where students have the opportunity to work closely with faculty on current research projects.

 Students within the Stanford Global Studies Division publish various undergraduate journals.